 Narrator 4: Togo was far ahead of the sled, but he knew the team depended on him to lead the way.
-He looked for cracks in the ice and listened for sounds of ice breaking.
+He studied the ice for cracks and listened for sounds of ice breaking.

-Narrator 3: The dogs knew that the wind was blowing in a storm.
+Narrator 3: The attentive dogs recognized that the wind was blowing in a storm.

 Seppala: Keep it up!
-We have to get the serum.
-Nome is counting on us.
+We have to get the antitoxin serum because Nome is depending on us.

 Narrator 1: The dogs ran for hours.
-Some were getting tired, but they didn't give up.
+Some were almost exhausted, but they didn't give up.

-Narrator 4: Togo heard a noise and squinted off to the side.
+Narrator 4: Togo heard a noise, tilted his head, and squinted off to the side.
 He saw another team with some dogs fighting.